David Ian

-David Ian (born David Ian Lane; February 1961) is a British theatre producer and former actor.
+David Ian (born David Ian Lane; February 1961) is a British theatre producer and former actor and singer.
+He is the recipient of five Olivier Awards and four Tony nominations.
+David is Chief Executive Officer of Crossroads Live Group.

 Biography

 Ian started out as an actor and appeared in a number of UK theatre productions, including the musicals The Pirates of Penzance, Joseph and the Amazing Technicolor Dreamcoat, and The Rocky Horror Show.
 He is known professionally as David Ian as the name David Lane was already taken when he applied to the actors union Equity.
 As a singer, Ian twice attempted to represent the UK at the Eurovision Song Contest, taking part in both the 1984 and 1986 A Song for Europe competitions on BBC1 as a member of the bands First Division and Jump respectively.
-Both songs were written by Paul Curtis.

-In 1990 David met fellow actor Paul Nicholas while they were both appearing in a production of The Pirates of Penzance at the London Palladium.
-The pair created a production company, Paul Nicholas & David Ian Associates Ltd.